YuriiLaba/U-WSD/README.md

 ```

+TODOs:
-TODO: publish paper on papers with code
+1. Publish paper on papers with code

-TODO: publish WSD eval dataset and link it
+2. Publish WSD eval dataset and link it

-TODO: add * to ConEFU ∼1.2M Triplets with Filtering
+3. Add * to ConEFU ∼1.2M Triplets with Filtering
+4. Go through the code, do high priority refactoring (like in src folder), create main scripts (main train, prepare and eval.
+Maiby in separate module)
+5. Add brief documentation to each class/function
+6. Improve project structure (like badly_predicted.py)
+7. Implement parallel execution on 2 GPUs